RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 * [Google Tag Manager](https://www.google.com/tagmanager/)
 * [Twitter cards](https://dev.twitter.com/cards/overview)

 Here is an excerpt from this site, showing you how you can add a twitter card meta data using Liquid variables.
 I put this code into a file called meta.html that I include in every template.
-As you can see, I've included a twitter card that includes the site owner's twitter name (defined as a sitewide variable in config.yml) and I also include the feature image of a page if there is one.
+As you can see, I've included a twitter card that includes the site owner's twitter name (defined as a site-wide variable in config.yml) and I also include the feature image of a page if there is one.

 {% highlight html %}
 {% raw %}